szymooneq/Tastebite-Recipes-App/README.md

 ## Stack
 - [Firebase](https://firebase.google.com) - backend by Google, app development platform that helps you build and grow apps
-- [Flowbite](https://flowbite.com) - an open-source library of UI components based on the utility-first Tailwind CSS framework featuring dark mode support, a Figma design system, and more
+- [Flowbite](https://flowbite.com) - an open-source library of UI components based on the utility-first Tailwind CSS framework
 - [Formik](https://formik.org) - the world's most popular open source form library for React and React Native
+- [Heroicons](https://heroicons.com/) - beautiful hand-crafted SVG icons, by the makers of Tailwind CSS
 - [React Router](https://reactrouter.com/en/main) - a standard library for routing in React
+- [React Query](https://tanstack.com/query/v4) - powerful asynchronous state management for TS/JS, React, Solid, Vue and Svelte
 - [Yup](https://github.com/jquense/yup) - a schema builder for runtime value parsing and validation

 ## Details
 - created with the React framework
-- CRUD - the ability to create and edit accounts and add and edit new properties
+- CRUD - the ability to manage account and recipes
-- data stored on Firebase Cloud Firestore database
+- data stored on Cloud Firestore
+- data fetching and caching with Tanstack React Query
 - auth by Firebase Authentication
 - context and reducer used to manage context values
 - suspense for data fetching with lazy loading
 - saving data in local storage using custom hook
-- routing with React Router
+- routing with React Router v6.4
+- forms created with the Formik
 - form validation and sanitization
-- forms created with the Formik library
 - layout and styling with Tailwind CSS
 - responsive website design
 - light/dark mode prefer system color scheme